AmbiqAI/nnse/README.md

 This speech enhancement model is based on 16kHZ sampling rate.
 The model size is about 100kB.

 ### `Dataset`
-You need to download several datasets.
-Please read the license carefully.
-The detail can be found [here](./docs/README.md).
+The SE model is trained based on several audio dataset, including human speech and noises.
+Before you use this repo, please read on their license agreements carefully in [here](./docs/README.md).

 ## Compiling and Running a Pre-Trained Model
 From the `nnse/evb/` directory: